ocd-scm/ocd-meta/README.md

 # OCD - GitOps for OpenShift

 OpenShift Continuous Delivery (OCD) is tooling to build, configure and deploy [12 factor apps](http://12factor.net) on OpenShift.
-It automates Helm to build git tags into tagged containers using source-to-image.
+It lets you:

+ 1. Automates pushing a git tag have OpenShift s2i build the git tag and apply the same tag to the built image.

 ## Support Versions